antdimot/devops/powershell/json/README.md

 # Expand-JsonFile
-This small script is able to resolve cross json property reference.
+This small script is able to resolve cross property reference.

-Example:
+### Example
 Into the data folder there are three json files:

 - [customers.json](data/customers.json) contains a set of customers